BenchPressesBooks/SNAP-Automata/README.md

 ## Introduction
 I have always wanted a home automation system that is affordable and completely home-brew so I began on this journey in August 2017.
-This system was designed system with cost minimization, energy efficiency, convenience, and ease of use for me and visitors in mind.
+This system was designed with cost minimization, energy efficiency, convenience, and ease of use for me and visitors in mind.

 More detail is provided below, but a majority of this system is driven using WeMos D1 Pro ESP8266 devices, Arduino Uno devices, HomeAssistant and Mosquitto.
 This setup is completely free with the exception of the hardware.
 I will add details outlining the products I used in a future revision of this readme.

 ### Architecture

 Server Infrastructure:
-Centos7 minimal install details
+- Centos7 (minimal install)
-- Only access in or out of IoT VLAN, only on one port
+- Provides the only access in or out of the IoT VLAN
 - Remote syslogging to Splunk for diagnostics and historical device usage
 - NTP from core switch